x

 Concrete Flooring

-Cons: Concrete flooring is hard, slick, and gets uncomfortable quickly when standing for long periods.
+Cons: Concrete flooring is heavy, hard, slick, and gets uncomfortable quickly when standing for long periods.
 Things to know about concrete are it will occasionally need resealing, may crack with heat fluctuations, and is not always the most environmentally friendly choice.

 Which Material is Best for YOU?

-So, what is the best flooring for kitchens?
+So, what is the best flooring option for kitchens?
 There is no blanket “right” answer for what flooring will work best in your home.
 The best kitchen flooring will depend on your lifestyle, budget, design aesthetic, and how much maintenance you are willing to do.
-Working with the right design-build team will make the process of selecting the right flooring for you easier.
+Working with the right design-build general contractor team will make the process of selecting the right flooring for you easier.

 Are you ready to begin the journey of planning for a kitchen renovation?
 We’ve compiled our best tips on getting ready for your project.
-Download our eBook, “The Kitchen Renovation Handbook: 10 Steps to Design the Kitchen of your Dreams.”
+Download our eBook, “The Kitchen Renovation Handbook: 10 Steps to Design the Kitchen of Your Dreams.”